Nope, not without a valid one. There's no skirting around the system, but if you've misplaced it, there might be hope.

 So, let's reframe the question: Can you rent a car with a lost driver's license?

 Because it's sitting on the counter at home.
 It slipped out at the office.
 Or maybe it's at the bar from last night.
 Or actually, and you would totally never admit to this, but you don't even know where it's at.

 In the case that a person should find themselves without proper proof that they once passed a written and driving test en route to a car rental agency, there are several actions said person can take.

 This is the first logical step to do because even if it's not possible to obtain the proper and full driver license right away, since the DMV will at least issue a temporary paper license.

-(Of course, I’ve also had reps hand me keys without checking my license because I was a loyalty member.
-I’m not sure that makes me feel comfortable.
-Though that might be worth a shot: joining the loyalty program and using a kiosk to rent the car.
-But what if you get pulled over?)
+(Of course, I've also had reps hand me keys without checking my license because I was a loyalty member.
+I'm not sure that makes me feel comfortable.
+That might be worth a shot in extreme scenarios: Joining the loyalty program and using a kiosk to rent the car.
+It won't help you if you get pulled over though.)